 By Ian D. Gauld & David B. Wahl

 The Ophioninae includes the large orange-brown species that are commonly found at night flying around lights.
 All nocturnally active ichneumonids are pale, slender with long antennae and legs -- but not all are ophionines.
 Most commonly, species of the nocturnal tryphonine genus Netelia are mistaken for them, but these are readily distinguishable (see here).
 Ophionines can be found almost everywhere, and because they come to light they are easily collected in quite large numbers.
 Most museums and insect collections will have many specimens.
 Although the group is classified in 33 genera worldwide, the overwhelming majority of species encountered in the New World belong two genera: Ophion which predominates in temperate areas and on tropical mountain tops, and Enicospilus, a vast, primarily tropical genus.
 However, not all ophionines are nocturnal, and species of two day-flying genera, Thyreodon and Rhynchophion, occur in America.
-Both comprise mostly large, dark (blue, blue-black or reddish-brown) species, many of which mimic aggressive aculeates such as the pompilid Pepsis.
-A few species of Thyreodon occur in North America, but the greatest diversity of the group is in tropical latitudes (Gauld & Janzen, 2004) where the group has apparently radiated to exploit the caterpillars of humming-bird hawkmoths (Sphingidae: Macroglossinae).
+Both comprise mostly large, dark (blue, blue-black or brownish-red) species, many of which mimic aggressive aculeates such as the pompilid Pepsis.
+A few species of Thyreodon occur in North America, but the greatest diversity of the group is in tropical latitudes (Gauld & Janzen, 2004) where the group has apparently radiated to exploit the caterpillars of macroglossine Sphingidae and ceratocampine Saturniidae.
 Although the large dark species do not obviously closely resemble the nocturnal species, they are easily recognized as ophionines by the characteristic fore wing venation.